 A teacher’s perspective

-“For eight years now I have run various trips to the Château de la Baudonnière.
+“For eight years now I have run various school trips to the Château de la Baudonnière.
 Initially I would take up to 90 Year 7 students for a week in July and I remember fondly my first visit, and how impressed I was with all aspects of the Château and its fantastic staff team.

 Every Easter I have continued to take Sixth Form students to the Château, and it remains an incredibly popular and integral part of the course.
 Students have undertaken visits to local lycées, les mairies, regional hospitals, the law courts, the university of Caen, radio stations and homeless centres.
 Whilst at these places they have had the opportunity to conduct questionnaires or ask specific questions applicable to their presentation work.

-I have always set aside the last day of the trip for a full blown mock oral examination.
+I have always set aside the last day of the school tour for a full blown mock oral examination.
 With the help of the Château staff it is possible to devote anything up to an hour with individual candidates.
 Students would prepare for the exam just as they would for the oral proper, be examined for 15 minutes and then receive up to 45 minutes individual feedback.

-When we return after each successive trip I am constantly surprised how every aspect of my students’ understanding has improved – their confidence in oral work, their projects, their exam results.
+When we return after each successive school trip I am constantly surprised how every aspect of my students’ understanding has improved – their confidence in oral work, their projects, their exam results.
 It is this level of proficiency in extending students’ performance which brings me back year after year.”

 Conn Anson-O’Connell, Head of MFL, King Henry VIII